 Your information will be shared, for the purposes of providing direct care, with other NHS and Non-NHS Provider organisations.
-These will include organisations such as other Acute Hospitals, Mental Health Hospitals, Community Healthcare providers, General Practitioners and Ambulance Services.
-For Safety reasons the information shared will always identify you however the Trust will endeavour to always ensure that you or your Next of Kin are aware of the information being shared and why.
+These will include organisations such as other Acute Hospitals, Mental Health Hospitals, Community Healthcare providers, Local Authority Children’s Centres, General Practitioners and Ambulance Services.
+For Safety reasons information that is shared will always identify you however the Trust will endeavour to always ensure that you or your Next of Kin are aware of the information being shared and why.

 Your confidential healthcare Information will only be shared where there is a legal basis for doing so.

 If you want to know who we have shared your information with you will need to make a Subject Access Request (SAR).